naragurgel/workout_prescription/README.md

 ## Future Features

-- Some options ready for workout sheet prescriptions
+- Some options ready for workout sheet prescriptions.
-- Videos for the user watch, theaching how to do the exercise corretly
+- Videos for the user watch, teaching how to do the exercise correctly.

 ## Testing